momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 As such, Maps made with MomClimb and KZT in mind can have more tradtional surf sections.
 The length and diffculty of these sections is entirely up to the map.
 Usually they are much shorter (sometimes only 1 ramp) compared to dedicated Surf maps.
 1.6 Climb has a special version of Surf called **Slide**.
 1.6 Climb has much lower airacelleration  (10aa compared to MomClimb and KZT's 100aa).
 This means players can't as easily flick onto a ramp ("board") and genearate speed, or flick off a ramp and generate height.
-Because of this, "Slide" sections are usually brief and focus on keeping on the board rather than gaining enough speed to fly off.
+Because of this "Slide" sections are usually brief and focus on keeping on the board rather than gaining enough speed to fly off.

 Remember that in any movement mode you can always slide up gentle slopes with just 'W' while looking at the slope!